 background image

-definition does not include software or any mechanism that
+medium, but does not include any software or other mechanism

 University: